Mark Reizen: Life and career

-Reizen was awarded the Stalin Prize in 1941, 1949 and 1951.

 In 1967 he began teaching, and became a professor at Moscow's Gnessin Institute.
-He gave an important recital for his 80th birthday, and for his 90th sang Prince Gremin (in Evgeny Onegin) at the Bolshoi in Moscow in July 1985.
+He gave an important recital for his 80th birthday, and for his 90th sang Prince Gremin (in Eugene Onegin) at the Bolshoi in Moscow in July 1985.
 On both occasions, his voice sounded remarkably preserved.

 Reizen died of a stroke in 1992 in Moscow at the age of 97.
 A number of his recordings are still available on CD, and film clips of his performances also exist.